tazama-lf/docs/Product/Archive/Security-Design.md

 ### Ambassador

-As the API gateway, Ambassador only exposes a certain set of services for Ingress into the Actio platform (example: TMS API).
+As the API gateway, Ambassador only exposes a certain set of services for Ingress into the Tazamaplatform (example: TMS API).
 Many services will not be exposed to the outside (example: Channel Router, Rules Processor etc).
 So Ambassador provides security by design and deny by default (when exposing services to the outside)

 ### Secure (Authentication, Authorization, Encryption and Inter-Service Communication)